 Should retirees pay off their mortgage with investments?
 My buddies on my golf trips have debated this subject in the past.
 Expert Jason Health responses mostly with “it depends” but does argue paying down debt with non-registered assets is usually smart, if you’re going to do anything at all.
 That aligns with my thesis to not touch registered investments (RRSP, TFSA, RESP, etc.) and if you’re going to pay off debt, use taxable investments when in doubt.
 We’re actually in this position – we could likely be debt-free right now if we were to liquidate all non-registered Canadian dividend paying stocks – but I don’t want to do that.
 These investments provide a sizable portfolio of our dividend income and provide an income safety net should something happen to one of our jobs.
 Thoughts?

-Here are 13 ways to reach financial independence sooner – even if you live in an expensive city like Vancouver.
+A fellow blogger from Vancouver highlighted 13 ways to reach financial independence sooner – even if you live in an expensive city like Vancouver.
 When I looked at this list, there are very few drastic measures I’m ready to pursue; now in my mid-40s.
 My wife and I however are moving to a smaller house, a 1,200 sq. ft. condo, which should be just fine for two adults and two cats.
-To reach financial independence or as the kids call it “FI”, I’m not ready whatsoever to rent from family (business with any family is a big fat NO for me); live in a co-op; house hack or live with a renter; or go car-free although we are going down to one car in June this year.
+To reach financial independence (FI) I’m not ready whatsoever to rent from family (business with any family is a big fat NO for me); live in a co-op; house hack or live with a renter; or go car-free although we are going down to one car in June this year.
 FIRE in my 40s, with some extreme frugality, is not right for me.
 What about you?

 “By pivoting our portfolio into higher-yielding assets like Preferred Shares, Corporate Bonds, REITs, and Dividend Stocks, we raised our portfolio’s yield in the first few years of retirement from a paltry 2% to around 3.5%.”